Note: This webpage will be updated in December 2015 with information on how to apply to be a Writing Center Fellow for the 2015-16 academic year.

 If you are a strong academic writer and enjoy engaging fellow writers in conversations about writing, a job in the Writing Center might be for you.
 We seek applications from rising second-year, third-year, and fourth-year Pitzer students in any discipline—from the humanities to the social sciences to the biological and natural sciences.
-Position start date is the beginning of the Fall 2015 semester, with applications due Monday, March 2, 2015.
+Position start date is the beginning of the Fall 2016 semester, with applications due in early March.

 Pitzer Writing Center Fellows

-- Are Pitzer students who consult with fellow student writers on writing projects across the disciplines
+- Are Pitzer students who consult with fellow students on writing projects across the disciplines

 - Work an average of 50-60 hours per semester, typically in one or two 3-hour shifts per week (with select opportunities to work on additional projects or take on extra shifts during busy times of the semester.)